KristaRutz/Language-Quiz/README.md

 ## Technologies Used

-* HTML, CSS, and JS
+* JavaScript and jQuery
-* Responsive design using Bootstrap framework
+* Custom CSS and responsive design using Bootstrap framework
+* HTML

 ### License